ntorba/nicktorba.com/content/brain/how-much-do-we-work.md

 I recently followed [Noah Pinion](https://twitter.com/Noahpinion) and twitter and started to read some of his work.

-In [Bidenomics, Explained](https://noahpinion.substack.com/p/bidenomics-explained), he pins part of his argument for a paradigm shift on a claim I disagree with.
+In [Bidenomics, Explained](https://noahpinion.substack.com/p/bidenomics-explained), he pins part of his argument for a paradigm shift on a point I disagree with.
 In this note, I lay out why I diagree and what that means for his argument.

 ## Table of Contents
 ```toc